itsVagueReality/itsVagueReality.github.io/README.md

 Vague Reality is a startup idea which is still in development mode.

-stages
+### stages
-* Idea formulation
+* Idea Formulation
-* Validation
+* Idea Validation
-* Economic model
-* Viability
+* Economic Model & Viability
 * Launch
 * Fail - Learn - Grow

+First three steps are crucial, although that doesn't mean other steps are easy.